Faculty

 David Ost

-Professor of Political Science at Hobart and William Smith Colleges
+Professor Emeritus of Political Science at Hobart and William Smith Colleges

-David Ost is the author of Solidarity and the Politics of Anti-Politics: Reform and Opposition in Poland Since 1968 and coeditor of Workers after Workers' States: Labor and Politics in Postcommunist Eastern Europe.
-Ost also publishes articles in magazines including The Nation, Dissent, and Tikkun.
+David Ost is the author of Solidarity and the Politics of Anti-Politics: Reform and Opposition in Poland Since 1968 (Temple University Press 1990) and The Defeat of Solidarity: Anger and Politics in Postcommunist Europe (Cornell University Press 2005) and co-editor of Workers after Workers' States: Labor and Politics in Postcommunist Eastern Europe (Rowman & Littlefield 2001).

 Additional Information